 Global VAT Updates relating to Covid-19

-As businesses begin to realise the impact that the fight against the Coronavirus will have, tax authorities have begun to communicate simplification and deferment measures to help affected businesses.
+As businesses begin to realise the impact that the fight against Covid-19 will have, tax authorities have begun to communicate simplification and deferment measures to help affected businesses.
 At Taxback International, we are continuing to monitor this situation and will provide updates as they are released.

 The European Union